KYVENetwork/docs/docs/token_holders/delegating.md

 ### Redelegation

 To permit redelegations without the need to wait for a long unbonding time, the protocol reledelation uses _redelegation spells_.
-This special concept allows to redelegate to other protocol nodes immediately.
+This special concept allows to redelegate to other protocol validators immediately.
 This can only be done depending on how many redelegation spells you have left.
 If you perform a redelegation you loose one spell.
 When all spells are used you can't redelegate anymore.
 Spells are enabled again after the redelegation cooldown time.
 The redelegation cooldown time immediately starts after a spell has been used.